rebelsky/sams-assorted-musings-reflections/obermann-fantasy-vs-reality.md

 told me that I should use "hindered" instead of the second "interfered".
 But I like the repetition.
 Should I rewrite the sentence?
 Nah.

-[4] I'm pretty sure that it was a frustrating fall for everyone, no matter what their political bent.
+[3] I'm pretty sure that it was a frustrating fall for everyone, no matter what their political bent.
 I lean left, so I found many situations particularly problematic.

-[5] I consider it a positive step that I now prioritize things like cross country meets over academic talks.
+[4] I consider it a positive step that I now prioritize things like cross country meets over academic talks.

-[6] Yes, there's really a store called "Stuff".
+[5] Yes, there's really a store called "Stuff" or at least "Stuff, Etc.".
 It's a big consignment shop.
 Or at least that's what I recall.

-[7] I didn't do so.
+[6] I didn't do so.
 But the mental effort of thinking about it took energy from other things.

-[8] I've promised both my department and my advisees in the classes of 2020 and 2021 that I will keep them.
+[7] I've promised both my department and my advisees in the classes of 2020 and 2021 that I will keep them.
 But I've been very selective in who I've accepted from those classes, focusing primarily on my research students.

-[9] I'm still trying to figure out where I'll work most efficiently.
+[8] I'm still trying to figure out where I'll work most efficiently.
 It can't be my work office, which is too crammed with distractions and too likely to be a place that people find me.
 I'll soon muse about places to work.

-[10] Wow, that's trite.
+[9] Wow, that's trite.
 But it's true.

-[11] Amazingly, the answer is "We allow faculty from other schools to apply to be Obermann Fellows."
-I won't apply for my 2019-20 sabbatical [12], but it might be nice for a subsequent leave.
+[10] Amazingly, the answer is "We allow faculty from other schools to apply to be Obermann Fellows."
+I won't apply for my 2019-20 sabbatical [11], but it might be nice for a subsequent leave.

-[12] It's probably too late, in any case.
+[11] It's probably too late, in any case.

-[14] That may not be the best way to use a bit of the remainder of my time at the Center, but I'll feel bad if I don't finish some of those musings while I'm at the Center.
+[12] That may not be the best way to use a bit of the remainder of my time at the Center, but I'll feel bad if I don't finish some of those musings while I'm at the Center.

 ---

-*Version 1.0 of 2018-12-12.*
+*Version 1.0 released 2018-12-12.*

+*Version 1.1 of 2018-12-16.*